mathworks-ref-arch/administer-mathworks-service-host/admin-scripts/linux/admin-controlled-installation/README.md

 >Note: For more details about the following scripts and their available options, run them with `--help` option, e.g. `./download_msh.sh --help`

 ## 1. Download MathWorks Service Host
-Download the MathWorks Service Host zip file from the MathWorks website using this command:
+Download the MathWorks Service Host zip file from the [MathWorks website](https://www.mathworks.com/MathWorksServiceHost/glnxa64/managed.zip) or by using this command:
 ```bash
 ./download_msh.sh --destination /tmp/Downloads/MathWorks/ServiceHost
 ```